 - Contact us at firstname.lastname@example.org.

-Advice from Career Services and the Department of Labor
+Advice from Career Success and Experiential Education and the Department of Labor

 Beware of apparent job postings or “opportunities” you may see on websites, bulletin boards, and other locations that seem too good to be true, especially if it requires an initial “registration fee” or “initial investment” to be considered, and NEVER wire money to someone for an upfront fee.
 Check with the Better Business Bureau and the Attorney General's office in the state where the business or employer is located for more information.
 Just as you must be alert for email phishing scams and other dangers on the internet, you must also be aware of employment scams that prey on the unwary.
 If it sounds too good to be true, it probably is!
 If you have been scammed, contact the New York State Attorney General's office to report it.